Checklists

 2.2.
 Ad Hoc in Terminal

-The second way we can run this type of check is directly from the Terminal.
-If we head to our Terminal (remembering that the Terminal must be in the appropriate Site/Production Location as in the Checklist setup), and head to the ‘Quality (QMS)’ section.
+2. If we head to our Terminal (remembering that the Terminal must be in the appropriate Site/Production Location as in the Checklist setup), and head to the ‘Quality (QMS)’ section.

 And then to ‘Checks’, where we will see the checklist that we just scheduled.
 We need to ensure that we have the ‘Not Started’ view selected at the bottom of the screen here.